 I don’t generally eat dessert, so I save this for breakfast.
 If you do use it as dessert, a little vanilla ice cream or whipped cream couldn’t hurt.

 don’t forget to pin this caramelized plum upside down cake ~

-- enough small, halved plums to cover the bottom of your pan (I used about 12)
+- 12 small plums enough to cover the bottom of your pan.

 - 1 cup sugar

 - 1/3 cup water

 - 6 Tbsp butter at room temperature

 - 2 eggs